educatorsRlearners/an-a-z-of-machine-learning/_posts/2020-05-14-a-is-for-aim.md

 3. Revise ideas/concepts which you can't explain to a high standard
 4. Identify complex areas and think of how to simplify them further (i.e., create analogies)

-Or, to quote of the the true champions of teaching writing [William Zinsser](http://www.williamzinsserwriter.com/index.html), "[w]riting and thinking and learning were the same process" and "Clear writing is the logical arrangement of thought; a scientist who thinks clearly can write as well as the best writer."[^3]
+Or, to quote one of the true champions of teaching writing [William Zinsser](http://www.williamzinsserwriter.com/index.html), "[w]riting and thinking and learning were the same process" and "Clear writing is the logical arrangement of thought; a scientist who thinks clearly can write as well as the best writer."[^3]

 Or, to put it yet another way, we can cite a quote attributed to [John Dewey](https://en.wikipedia.org/wiki/John_Dewey#External_links),"We do not learn from experience [...] but from reflecting on an experience."[^4]

 Or, in my own words, I am writing this blog to identify and shift concepts, ideas, and practices from the "Don't Know" column into the "Do Know".

-Consequently, nothing original will be found on this blog because my purpose isn't to propose some novel statistical technique nor propose a new theory; my aim is far humbler: improve my own understanding of machine learning.
+Consequently, nothing original will be found on this blog because my purpose isn't to discover some novel statistical technique nor propose a new theory; my aim is far humbler: increase my understanding of machine learning by clarifying my thinking through the process of writing.
+Shouldn't be that hard, right :smirk:

 ### Footnotes
 [^1]: Google search May 14th, 2020
 [^2]: That is an idea for a future project, "What is the ratio of data science coding tutorials written by holders of PhDs compared to non-PhDs?"
 [^3]: From the "Preface" to [*Writing to Learn*](https://bookshop.org/books/writing-to-learn-rc/9780062720405)
-[^4]: This quote is most likely an [amalgamation](https://www.quora.com/What-is-the-source-of-this-famous-quote-attributed-to-John-Dewey-We-do-not-learn-from-an-experience-We-learn-from-reflecting-on-an-experience) of several ideas which Dewey professed, but I still like it :)
+[^4]: This quote is most likely an [amalgamation](https://www.quora.com/What-is-the-source-of-this-famous-quote-attributed-to-John-Dewey-We-do-not-learn-from-an-experience-We-learn-from-reflecting-on-an-experience) of several ideas which Dewey professed, but I still like it :smiley:
 [^5]: From the "Preface" to [*Writing to Learn*](https://bookshop.org/books/writing-to-learn-rc/9780062720405)